krishnakishored/cpp-hinweis/notes.md

 - `inplace_merge` - if you have two sequences that are contiguous (i.e., they are parts of the same sequence), and they are sorted, and you want the entire sequence sorted, you can use inplace_merge instead of a sort algorithm.
 The advantage is that inplace_ merge can run in linear time if there is enough additional memory available.
 If there isn’t, it runs in n log n, which is the average complexity of sort anyway.
 - to know how or where two sequences differ, you can use `lexicographical_compare` or `mismatch`.

-- types of sortings
-- `sort` - take random-access iterators; vector,deque,string/wstring. for list use `list.sort()`
-- `partial_sort` - Takes three random-access iterators: first, middle, and last, and optionally a comparison functor.
-It has two postconditions: the elements in the range (first, middle) are all less than those in the range (middle, last), and the range (first, middle) is sorted according to operator< or your comparison functor.
-In other words, __it sorts until the first n elements are sorted.__

- `partial_sort_copy` - It takes the first n elements from the source range and copies them into the desti- nation range in sorted order.
-If the destination range (n) is shorter than the source range (m), only n items are copied into the destination range

-`nth_element` - Takes three random-access iterator arguments: first, nth, and last, and an optional comparison functor __It puts the element referred to by nth at the index where it would be if the entire range were sorted.__ Consequently, __all elements in the range (first, nth) are less than the element at the nth position (those in (nth, last) are not sorted, but are all greater than the ones preceding nth)__.
-You would use this if you only want one or a few elements sorted in a range, but you don’t want to pay for sorting the entire range if you don’t have to.

-- `partition`
 - `bind2nd`
 - set opertations can be called the set operations on any sequence, not    just sets.`set_union, set_difference, set_intersection, set_symmetric_difference` - If a and b are sets symmetric difference is (a-b) U (b-a) - set of all elements that appear in one set but not the other
 - generator functions for filling containers